darklight3it/functional-gilded-rose-js/README.md

-If you want to get cracking on the JavaScript source then do this:

-    git clone git@github.com:guyroyse/gilded-rose-javascript.git
+## Introduction

+Hi all !!!

+This repo is part of a presentation called **Functional Style Programming 101 - The Gilded Kata Example** in which I present some notions about Functional Style Programming.

+In particular I will demonstrate the use of this programming technique executing the famous Gilded Rose Refactoring Kata in javascript ES 6.

+The initial repo is courtesy of @guyrose ```Gilded Rose Javascript Kata```, that you can find [here](https://github.com/guyroyse/gilded-rose-javascript)

+## The Kata

 Hi and welcome to team Gilded Rose.

 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.

 We have a system in place that updates our inventory for us.
 It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.
 Your task is to add the new feature to our system so that we can begin selling a new category of items.

 First an introduction to our system: